Product Name: Ahrefs

 - Top pages with broken links

-- Find pages with most UR and pass on link juice to other important pages of your website
+- Find pages with the most UR and pass on link juice to other important pages of your website

 - Competitor analysis